Hkattelu/Hkattelu.github.io/_posts/2016-5-31-File-Compression-2.markdown

 {% endhighlight %}

 Note that in the originaly sentence, each character would have been represented by one byte for a total of 15 bytes or 120 bits.
-The compressed file was written in bits in only 42 bits!
+The compressed file was written in only 42 bits!
 If the decompressor does not know the tree, you would also have to encode the tree into the file.
 In this example it could be done in 80 bits, bumping the file size to 122 bits.
-However, the tree size will stay small as the file size, meaning this method is more effective as file size increases.
+However, the tree size will stay small even if the file size increases, meaning this method is more effective as file size increases.

 To decompress, we simply read bit by bit and traverse the huffman tree.
 If we read a